Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Experiment Description --- Synthetic Distribution Drifts

-Here, we describe the methods we use for quantifying model drift; these methods were applied to all systems, as seen in Fig.~\ref{fig:experiment} and Fig.~\ref{fig:ar_experiment}.
+Here, we describe the methods we use for quantifying faults; these methods were applied to all systems, as seen in Figures~\ref{fig:experiment} and \ref{fig:ar_experiment}.
 One of these methods corresponds to our MI-based RIV method, and the other two are baselines we use to compare our method.
-To quantify model drift, the RIV and Correlation methods have the input-residual sampling ($\mathbf{J}_{n}^{[\delta]}$) as their own input, while the RMSE method only considers the residual sampling ($\mathbf{R}_{n}^{[\delta]}$) as its input.
+To quantify faults, the RIV and Correlation methods have the input-residual sampling ($\mathbf{J}_{n}^{[\delta]}$) as their own input, while the RMSE method only considers the residual sampling ($\mathbf{R}_{n}^{[\delta]}$) as its input.